Cathy Smith: Belushi case

 Released after initial questioning on the morning of Belushi's death, Smith spoke briefly to freelance writer Chris Van Ness.
 Then, two National Enquirer reporters, Tony Brenna and Larry Haley, spoke with her and published, four months after Belushi's death, their lengthy in-person interviews with her under the headline: "I killed John Belushi.
 I didn't mean to, but I am responsible."
 Her revelation led to the charge against Smith in Belushi's murder and 13 counts of administering cocaine and heroin.
 The National Enquirer reporters refused to testify at the subsequent trial and were threatened with incarceration by Judge Brian Crahan; however, he later vacated the contempt order.

 After the police released her on March 5, 1982, the morning after Belushi's death, Smith went to St. Louis on the advice of her lawyer, Robert Sheahen, to avoid reporters.
 Discovered there, she flew back to Los Angeles.
 Then she traveled to New York and eventually returned to Toronto.
-Smith ultimately returned to the United States in June 1986, where she accepted a plea bargain by pleading guilty to involuntary manslaughter and several drug charges.
+Smith ultimately returned to the United States in June 1986, where she accepted a plea bargain by pleading no contest to involuntary manslaughter and several drug charges.
 She served 15 months in prison at California Institution for Women between December 1986 and March 1988.
 She was deported to Canada after her release and moved to Toronto, where she worked as a legal secretary and spoke to teenagers about the dangers of drugs.